Almost Abelian Lie groups, subgroups and quotients: Introduction

 \section{Introduction}

 In the present paper we consider only real Lie groups and Lie algebras.
-An almost Abelian Lie algebra is a non-Abelian Lie algebra $\mathbf{L}$ that contains a codimension one Abelian Lie subalgebra, and an almost Abelian group is a Lie group with an almost Abelian Lie algebra.
-Among the most prominent representatives of this class are the 3-dimensional Heisenberg group $\mathbf{H}$, the group of affine transformations on the real line $\mathbf{ax+b}$, and the isometry group of the plane $\mathbf{E}(2)$.
-Almost Abelian groups provide a far stretching generalization of the Heisenberg group in many respects, and are a promising context for developing methods of non-commutative analysis on solvable Lie groups.
-The first steps in the programme of analysis in almost Abelian spaces were made in the recent papers \cite{Avetisyan2016} and \cite{Avetisyan2016}, where almost Abelian Lie algebras were studied and their structure explicitly described.
-The next step on this path is the study of almost Abelian groups from the Lie group theory perspective, which the present work is mainly devoted to.
+An almost Abelian Lie algebra is a non-Abelian Lie algebra $\mathbf{L}$ that contains a codimension one Abelian ideal, and an almost Abelian group is a Lie group with an almost Abelian Lie algebra.
+This is equivalent to demanding that the Lie group contains a codimension one Abelian normal subgroup.
+In fact, it can be shown that the existence of a codimension one Abelian Lie subgroup already guarantees the existence of a codimension one Abelian normal subgroup.